-This document provides an overview of the XORP PIM-SM [2] Routing Daemon.
+This document provides an overview of the XORP PIM-SM [1] Routing Daemon.
 It is intended to provide a starting point for software developers who wish to modify this software.

-A router running PIM-SM interacts with other PIM-SM routers and multicast members, computes the multicast routing state, and installs the corresponding multicast forwarding state in the multicast forwarding engine.
+A router running PIM-SM interacts with other PIM-SM routers and multicast group members, computes the multicast routing state, and installs the corresponding multicast forwarding state in the multicast forwarding engine.

-The chosen architecture for our PIM-SM implementation emphasizes on correctness and extensibility rather than high performance or minimal memory footprint.
+The chosen architecture for the XORP PIM-SM implementation emphasizes on correctness and extensibility rather than high performance or minimal memory footprint.
 PIM-SM is a fairly complicated protocol, therefore it is very important that the implementation follows closely the protocol specification.
 Otherwise, premature optimization or "cutting corners" might introduce problems that are difficult to find.
-Only after the implementation is well tested, we should try to optimize those parts of the implementation that should prove to be a bottleneck.
+Only after the implementation is well tested, we would try to optimize those parts of the implementation that should prove to be a bottleneck.

-Currently (December 2002), the PIM-SM implementation is based on the specification in the following documents:
+Currently (july 2008), the PIM-SM implementation is based on the specification in the following documents:

-- draft-ietf-pim-sm-v2-new-05. {ps,txt} (The core PIM-SM specification). - draft-ietf-pim-sm-bsr-02. {ps,txt} (The Bootstrap mechanism).
+- draft-ietf-pim-sm-v2-new-11. {ps,txt} (The core PIM-SM specification). - draft-ietf-pim-sm-bsr-03. {ps,txt} (The Bootstrap mechanism specification).

-The only major features not implemented yet are SSM support and security.
+The only major feature not implemented yet is security.